Authored by the expert who managed and guided the team behind the Romania Property Pack

 Is selling time getting longer in Romania as of 2026?

-The clearest reason selling time can lengthen in Romania is affordability pressure from high mortgage rates and elevated prices, which means fewer buyers qualify for loans and those who do are more selective and willing to wait for the right deal.
+The clearest reason selling time can lengthen in Romania is affordability pressure, because high mortgage rates make buyers more selective and reduce how much households can safely borrow.

 Is it realistic to exit with profit in Romania as of 2026?